justinnhli/dynamic-fok-paper/outline.md

         * Forward-backward associations
         * Correct semantic referent but no label
         * Partial recall of label
+            * both of the above are related to partial retrieval
         * Wrong referent
         * Multidimensional target
     * Inferential mechanisms
         * Related episodic information
+        * Recognition of cue
         * Claimed related episodic information
-        * Recognition of cue
         * Expertise on topics
         * Actuarial information
         * Social desirability
+            * the last four here might be related to Florer2000FeelingsOfKnowing
+            * in that they are usual contextual knowledge

 # FOK related work